By Ashok Prasad, Founder, Niyyam

 Use SWP If:

-- You need a regular income
+- You need regular income

 - You are retired or nearing retirement